ProductionEXP/Unfair-Trivia/README.md

     }
 ]
 ```
 The team and score for every team is dispalyed.
+Along with the team name and members if applicable.

 This is where the programs stops it's job and you have to do yours.